Central Dalmatia

 Korcula

-Korčula was first inhabited by Greeks in the 4th century BC and later by the Romans.
-Today, Korčula is home to many historic sites and charming coastal towns.
+Greeks first inhabited Korcula in the 4th century BC and later by the Romans.
+Today, KorcÌŒula is home to many historic sites and charming coastal towns.

-Please take advantage of its unspoiled beaches, crystal-clear waters, and scenic landscape.
+Enjoy its unspoiled beaches, crystal-clear waters, and scenic landscape.
 Popular activities on the island include swimming, diving, kayaking, hiking, and fishing.
-In addition to its many outdoor activities, Korčula also has several cultural attractions.
+In addition to many outdoor activities, you can enjoy several cultural attractions.
 Highlights include the Cathedral of St. Mark, the Town Walls, and the Medieval Fortress of Korcula.

 Hvar

-Nestled in the Adriatic Sea, Hvar is known for its stunning beaches and incredible Mediterranean climate.
-It’s also been home to numerous civilizations, including the Greeks, Romans, Venetians, and Austro-Hungarians.
+Nestled in the Adriatic Sea, Hvar is famous for its stunning beaches and incredible Mediterranean climate.
+The island has been home to numerous civilizations, including the Greeks, Romans, Venetians, and Austro-Hungarians.

 When visiting Hvar, explore vibrant cultural sites like the Franciscan Monastery and Renaissance Cathedral.
 Also, check out one of the many wineries in the area and sample some of their local wines.
 Don’t miss Hvar’s glamorous nightlife.
 Party at beach clubs, cocktail bars, and dance clubs until the wee hours.